 - Where in Hamilton do you live?

 - How far would you be willing to travel?

 It can be difficult to find a doctor that can provide the care you need.
 The COVID-19 pandemic has made connecting to a doctor substantially more difficult.
 While we are not able to help in every case, we do our best to connect people to adequate primary care.

 Will you participate in a research project I’m developing?

 Yes.
-Because our volunteer team is engaged in our information and referral project, our commitment to research inquiries is usually to forward information on to our membership for consideration.
+Because our communications team is engaged in our information and referral project, our offer to research inquiries is usually to forward information on to our membership for consideration.
 If you would like us to forward an appeal from your project, please advise us what type of participants you are seeking, what is expected of the participants, and what the timeline for application or participation is.
 Please include in your proposal how your project addresses principles of research ethics.

 We are better positioned to distribute research opportunities to medical professionals and medical/health science students than to trans, gender-diverse, and non-binary residents of Hamilton.
-If your research requires participants of the latter type, we would be happy to try to connect you with other groups in Hamilton that might help.
+If your research requires participants of the latter populations, we would be happy to try to connect you with other groups in Hamilton that might help.

 Will you comment on a story I’m writing?

 We make an effort to respond directly to questions from reporters on the capacity of Hamilton’s health care systems to provide gender-affirming care.